 \section{introduction}

-Understanding how macroscopic hydrodynamics is emerged from microscopic laws is an important question, which is in general difficult to answer.
+Understanding how macroscopic hydrodynamics emerges from microscopic laws is an important question, which is generally too difficult to be tractable.
 However, in recent years a breakthrough has been made for integrable systems, which is coined generalized hydrodynamics (GHD)\cite{bertini2016transport,castroalvaredo2016emergent}.
 It has been established in GHD that integrable systems can support ballistic transport at finite temperatures due to existence of infinite many conserved charges.
 Various transport quantities for many 1D quantum integrable models have been calculated \cite{bertini2020finite}.
-In particular, it has been applied to XXZ model for its ballistic\cite{ilievski2017microscopic}, diffusion \cite{nardis2019diffusion} and supperdiffusion \cite{ljubotina2019kardar,gopalakrishnan2019kinetic} regimes.
+In particular, it has been applied to the XXZ model for its ballistic\cite{ilievski2017microscopic}, diffusion \cite{nardis2019diffusion} and superdiffusion \cite{ljubotina2019kardar,gopalakrishnan2019kinetic} regimes.

 Although GHD is successful for integrable systems, integrability is rare in the real world and there are always various perturbations to break it.
-On the one hand, some groups have attempted to incorporate (weak) integrability breaking terms into GHD \cite{friedman2020diffusive, bastianello2021hydrodynamics}.
-On the other hand, transport of many non-integrable models have been studied numerically.
+On the one hand, some groups have attempted to incorporate (weak) integrability breaking terms into GHD \cite{friedman2020diffusive, bastianello2021hydrodynamics}, since one can always use the Bethe ansatz vectors as a base for generic models, being them integrable or not.
+On the other hand, transport of many non-integrable models has been studied numerically.
 These include the XXZ model with dimerization and frustration \cite{langer2009real}, staggered field \cite{bulchandani2020superdiffusive}, and spin ladders \cite{zotos2004high,jung2006transport}, just to name a few.
-Although in majority cases transport would become diffusive, as is expected, there are other cases transport are anomalous \cite{bulchandani2020superdiffusive,nardis2019diffusion}.
-Our understandings of transport of non-integrable models are still far from complete.
+Although in the majority cases transport becomes diffusive, as it is expected, there are other cases where transport is anomalous \cite{bulchandani2020superdiffusive,nardis2019diffusion,chen2023superdiffusive}.
+Our understanding of transport of non-integrable models is still far from complete.